doctrine/orm/docs/en/reference/events.rst

 events during the life-time of their registered entities.

--  ``postRemove`` - The ``postRemove`` event occurs for an entity after the entity has been deleted.
-It will be invoked after the database delete operations.
-It is not called for a DQL ``DELETE`` statement.
 -  ``prePersist`` - The ``prePersist`` event occurs for a given entity before the respective ``EntityManager`` persist operation for that entity is executed.
 It should be noted that this event is only triggered on *initial* persist of an entity (i.e. it does not trigger on future updates).
--  ``postPersist`` - The ``postPersist`` event occurs for an entity after the entity has been made persistent.
-It will be invoked after the database insert operations.
-Generated primary key values are available in the postPersist event.
 -  ``preUpdate`` - The ``preUpdate`` event occurs before the database update operations to entity data.
 It is not called for a DQL ``UPDATE`` statement nor when the computed changeset is empty.
--  ``postUpdate`` - The ``postUpdate`` event occurs after the database update operations to entity data.
-It is not called for a DQL ``UPDATE`` statement.
 -  ``postLoad`` - The postLoad event occurs for an entity after the entity has been loaded into the current ``EntityManager`` from the database or after the refresh operation has been applied to it.